Outline

 No. Your Zenswap transfer will progress even if you close your browser.
 You can track the swap’s status at any time using the Timechain Explorer or Zenswap Explorer.

-What is a Turbo Service?
+What is a Boost Mode?

 How do I know if my swap is completed?